dcroote/dcroote.github.io/about.md

 permalink: /about/
 ---

-  <p>I'm a PhD student at Stanford interested in using bioinformatic tools to solve problems related to allergies and immunology.</p>
+  <p>I'm a PhD student at Stanford broadly interested in bioinformatics, genomics, and immunology.</p>

   <p><a href="https://www.linkedin.com/in/dcroote" target="_blank">LinkedIn</a></p>